 Ju Ju -- Wayne Shorter (Blue Note)

 Wayne Shorter -- tenor sax / McCoy Tyner -- piano / Reggie Workman -- bass / Elvin Jones -- drums

-A 1964 session, sweetness and light meets fire and deep seated anxiety in seeming alternating breaths.
+A 1964 session, sweetness and light meet fire and deep-seated anxiety in seeming alternating breaths.
 Shorter is thoughtful, probing the moods of his ingeniously laid-out material with finesse that hints at more expressionistic playing to come--his tone always struck me as inner-directed--while the band delivers everything their names promise.
 Elvin Jones continues to convince that he is the greatest drummer in jazz history.

-Superb hard rock and shred guitar rock, criss-crossed with hip-hop and Colemanesque cadances, though Singer Corey Glover's pleading soul-isms are sometimes thin and , frankly, whiney.
+Superb hard rock and shred guitar rock, crisscrossed with hip-hop and Colemanesque cadences, though Singer Corey Glover's pleading soul-isms are sometimes thin and, frankly, whiney.
 Still, Vernon Reid is a seriously under-discussed guitar genius, I think, and here demonstrates an ability to execute his solos at wind-burn speeds that never fall into the ejaculating cliches that have stymied the art.

 Standards --Mike Stern (Atlantic Jazz)